arnaudroger/blog/_posts/2016-09-05-consumer-in-place-of-returning-list.md

 }
 {% endhighlight %}

-you will need to recreate a new list and add the list from the 2 suppliers.
-That's a total of 3 Lists being created.
+you will need to create 3 Lists.

 But using a producer